Overview

 headers

-An array usually comes with headers.
-We may provide them in an array.
+A table usually comes with a headers row.
+We store them in an array:

 const headers = ["Element position", "Atomic mass", "Symbol", "Element name"]